khellinx/web_mapper_aspnetcore/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## DISCLAIMER

+This is still a beta package and is currently being developed.
+Use at your own risk.

+Testing and documentation is absent/minimal but will be expanded in the future.

 ## Installation

 To add the toolbox to a project, you add the package to the project.json :